ujjwalguptaofficial/mahal-doc/content/docs/store/mutation.md

 # Mutation

-The `Mutation` decorator can be used to map the mutation value.
+The `mutation` decorator can be used to map the mutation value.

 ```
 <html>